 Calendar

-: Renders a calendar component with inbuilt month navigation supportCalendarList
+component with built-in month navigation supportCalendarList

 , TouchableOpacity

 Each library component exposes several props to customize the particular component’s behavior and features.
-For example, this package lets you customize the calendar component’s fonts and colors by providing a theme object.
-Also, you can mark individual dates and date ranges with inbuilt customizable indicators and custom shapes.
+For example, by providing a theme

 npx react-native init CalendarsExample cd CalendarsExample